-In the Kurzeme region, Furcellaria lumbricalis was used in agar production before the 1980s, when there were large stocks of the algae which allowed for high agar production.
-Following some oil tanker accidents around 1980, the algae stocks were decimated and production of agar was stoped.
+In the Kurzeme region, Furcellaria lumbricalis was used in agar production before the 1980s.
+There were large stocks of the algae available.
+However, due to oil tanker accidents in 1979 and 1981, there was a dramatic decrease of red algae.
+Total production in Latvia stopped during the 90’s.
 SUBMARINER seeks to investigate the potential for restoring the agar production industry in the area and to develop competitive ideas for doing so.

-- An overview of the agar production methods (both the methods used currently in Estonia and in Japan, as well as methods used in the past.
+- An overview of the agar production methods (both the methods used currently as well as methods used in the past)

-- A cost analysis of algae harvesting and agar production.
+- A cost analysis of algae collection and transportation

 - Calculation of agar production costs ( including costs for preparation of the material, processing, and general production costs)